xinyaocse/EchoLLM_Code/README.md

 ### CNN_wav.py

-In this script, we artificially label 10,000 spectral images and train them to determine whether there is a voice.
+The *CNN_wav.py* script trains a convolutional neural network (CNN) to detect the presence of voice in audio signals.
+Specifically, 10,000 spectrogram images are manually labeled and used as the training dataset to enable voice activity classification.

 ### Time_split.py

-In this script, a .wav file is entered, split by a 50ms size and 10ms sliding window, and the start and end times of the sound are output.
+The *Time_split.py* script takes a .wav file as input and segments it using a 50 ms window size with a 10 ms sliding step.
+It outputs the estimated start and end times of detected speech segments.

 ---